Rent & Mortgage Arrears

 You could pay your remaining debt with one monthly payment and save £££.

-What May Happen If I Fall Behind?
+What Might Happen If I Fall Behind With My Mortgage or Rent?

 The most serious consequence for not keeping up with mortgage payments is repossession.
 With a mortgage, you do own your home, but only if you keep to the agreement of paying your monthly amount.